owenthereal/blog/posts/ruby/_posts/2011-01-20-loading-path-gotchas-in-rails3.markdown

 end
 {% endhighlight %}

 Please note that if class caching is turned on, both cases work.
-Now everything becomes quite clear, the line with "unless" after the raise is causing the problem: when class caching is turned off, "local_const_defined?" always returns false and it raises the "LoadError".
-I have created a [bug report][3] and hopefully I will post the replies here once I got anything :).
+Now everything becomes quite clear, the line with "unless" after the "raise" is causing the problem: when class caching is turned off, "local_const_defined?" always returns false hence raising the "LoadError".
+I have created a [bug report][3] on this issue and I will post replies here once I got anything :).

+The code of the two examples are available [here][2].
+It has a simple view to display the output of the load path exception.
+Just run:

+	bundle install
+	rails server

 [1]: https://github.com/rails/rails/blob/master/activesupport/lib/active_support/dependencies.rb